 About My Legal Challenge to Victoria’s Safe Access Zones

 In August 2016, I was arrested for offering help to a couple outside a Melbourne abortion business.
 The arrest was made under Victoria’s Safe Access Zone Amendment.
-For the past 15 months, I’ve made many appearances in the Magistrate’s Court, and today, October 11th, the magistrate found me guilty.
+After many appearances in the Magistrate’s Court, I was finally found guilty on October 11th, 2017.

 What are ‘safe-access’ zones?